SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 Remember that someone without training or experience might, with blind luck, do better than someone with experience -- but generally only that one time.
 There is no guarantee of future success.
-When a character defaults to the attribute, ﬁgure in not only a diﬃculty modiﬁer
+When a character defaults to the attribute, ﬁgure in not only a difficulty modiﬁer

 > Generic Difﬁculty Modiﬁers
 Modiﬁer